civi-social/civi-legislation-data/readme.md

   &nbsp;
   &nbsp;

-Inside the project, create a new branch by running `git checkout -b YOUR_BRANCH_NAME` - ** make sure to change the branch name after copying the command**
+Inside the project, create a new branch by running `git checkout -b YOUR_BRANCH_NAME` - ** make sure to change the branch name from `YOUR_BRANCH_NAME` to something you understand.

 ![image](https://github.com/civi-social/civi-legislation-data/assets/91917755/33e62b00-debd-4405-aba2-3c9a91833d2a)